 Claims for overseas (foreign) services should include an English translation.
-Charges should be converted to U.S. dollars using the exchange rate applicable at the time the expense was incurred.
+Charges should be converted to U.S. dollars using the exchange rate applicable to the date the service was rendered.
+For inpatient hospital services, the exchange rate will be based on the date of admission.
 Send itemized bills for covered services provided by hospitals or doctors outside the United States to SAMBA, 11301 Old Georgetown Road, Rockville, MD 20852-2800.